Industrial/Organizational Psychology, MA, Dual Degree with MBA

 This dual degree program allows select students to be concurrently enrolled in two sought-after degree programs.
 As a result of interdisciplinary cooperation between the College of Arts and Sciences and Heller College of Business, this highly structured offering allows qualified students to obtain both a Master of Arts in Industrial/Organizational Psychology and a Master of Business Administration with a concentration in I/O Psychology with a minimum of 20 courses (58 credit hours).
 Students may enter the dual program following the initial admission to either program, but only after three of the four core courses indicated in the Requirements section are completed with a B (3.0) or better average, and GRE scores are either accepted or waived by the I/O Psychology MA director.
-Students seeking admission into the dual degree program should apply to one of the programs, and then will be allowed to add the second-degree program after they meet these course/program requirements.
 The priority deadline is November 1 for Spring Admission and March 1 for Fall Admission.

 Required for admission:

 - Completed application.

 - 3.0 undergraduate GPA.

 - 18 undergraduate credit hours in psychology, business, economics or related fields, including coursework in statistics and research methods.